agriemink/AnsysSleeperModel/Ansys/README.md

 Initialising a new installation / checkout:
 a.
 Change the drive letter and corresponding file paths.
    Variable names: Drive, BaseFolder
 b.
-Create appropiate folders for storing results
+Create appropiate folders for storing results.

 New analysis:
 Prepare the Index-file: